pingcap/docs-cn/best-practices/high-concurrency-best-practices.md

 ## Highly-concurrent write-intensive scenario

-The highly concurrent write scenario often occurs when you perform batch tasks in applications, such as clearing, settlement and so on.
+The highly concurrent write scenario often occurs when you perform batch tasks in applications, such as clearing and settlement.
 This scenario has the following features:

 + A huge volume of data
 + The need to import historical data into database in a short time